Probate Q&A Series

 • Substitution of your current attorney for new counsel

-• An order directing your attorney to deliver your file and funds held in trust
+• An order directing your attorney to deliver your file and any client funds to which you are entitled

-The probate judge can grant the motion if it protects the administration of the estate.
+The court may allow the change if it does not unduly disrupt the administration of the estate.

-File a Grievance with the North Carolina State Bar
+File a Grievance with the State Bar or Disciplinary Authority

-If your lawyer continues to ignore you or fails to explain fees, consider filing a complaint for unprofessional conduct under N.C.
-Gen. Stat. § 84-28.
-The State Bar investigates violations of the Rules of Professional Conduct.
+If your lawyer continues to ignore you or fails to explain fees, consider filing a complaint for unprofessional conduct with the appropriate attorney disciplinary authority.
 Include copies of your retainer agreement, correspondence, and any billing statements.

 Consult Another Probate Attorney